What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 International trade agreements and free trade associations

-The EU also has several trade agreements in place with countries that aren’t EU members.
+The EU also has several trade agreements in place with countries that are not EU members.

-Customs documents are required for exports to Turkey including a preferential statement on the movement certificates called an ATR Form if the goods are in free circulation.
+Customs documents are needed for exports to Turkey including a preferential statement on the movement certificates called an ATR Form if the goods are in free circulation.

 The Isle of Man is in the EU, as part of its customs union and VAT agreement with the UK.
-The Channel Islands aren’t in the fiscal territory of the EU but are part of the customs territory.
+The Channel Islands are not in the fiscal territory of the EU but are part of the customs territory.

-Export declarations for shipments to the Channel Islands aren’t generally required for goods in free circulation within the EU, but traders must use sequentially numbered VAT invoices.
-For controlled goods an export declaration using the National Export System is still required.
+Export declarations for shipments to the Channel Islands are not generally needed for goods in free circulation within the EU, but traders must use sequentially numbered VAT invoices.
+For controlled goods an export declaration using the National Export System is still needed.
 It’s recommended traders supply a detailed commercial invoice.
 As with exports to third countries, traders can reclaim VAT once they prove goods have left the UK.
 There are restrictions on some goods, particularly agricultural goods and chemicals - for instance, it’s illegal to import hay and straw (even as packing material) into Jersey.

 Declarations, duties and licences for dispatches within the EU

-You don’t usually need to complete a customs declaration for goods sold within the EU.
-There are exceptions, eg sales to international organisations and special territories.
+You do not usually need to complete a customs declaration for goods sold within the EU.
+There are exceptions, for example, sales to international organisations and special territories.

 The EU principle of free circulation allows for goods produced in the EU to be moved around the EU without paying duty.
 Goods imported from outside the EU may also qualify for free circulation once all import formalities have been completed and import duty and any other customs charges paid.
 This means that such goods can be sold on the Union market like any product made in the EC.

-Some types of dispatch goods, such as weapons and drugs, are controlled and may require an export licence and other appropriate commercial paperwork.
+Some types of dispatch goods, such as weapons and drugs, are controlled and may need an export licence and other appropriate commercial paperwork.

 Excise Duty and duty drawback within the EU